An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{owkes2017} presented a three-dimensional, unsplit, second-order semi-Lagrangian VOF scheme that conserves mass and momentum and ensures consistency between the mass (volume fraction) and momentum fluxes.
 The volume fractions are geometrically transported near the fluid interface using the method from \citep{Owkes2014}.
 As in \citep{rudman1998}, \citet{owkes2017} introduce an additional refined mesh for the calculation of semi-Lagrangian fluxes.
 The motivation for the refined mesh is to enforce the consistency between semi-Lagrangian mass and momentum fluxes, similar to \citet{rudman1998}.
 Results confirm mass and momentum conservation, and stability of the momentum convection.
 The method proposed by \citet{owkes2017} relies on the staggered variable arrangement and this, together with the use of the additional finer mesh, makes this approach inapplicable to unstructured finite volume meshes.

 \citet{orazzo2017}, similarly to \citet{rudman1998}, resolve the volume fraction function on twice finer sub-cells and update density from the volume fraction.
 After that, they update face-centered density on mass cells by averaging density on sub-cells, and then evaluate the mass flux on the faces of standard staggered momentum cells.
 These density and mass flux values are used to initialize and calculate interim momentum and velocity during the prediction step. \citet{zuzio2020} made no changes and applied Orazzo's method \cite{orazzo2017}.
-Besides, they further verified and validated this method with new, different cases and analyzed the results of simulations using more novel ways. \citet{yang2021robust} notice that the high-density ratio has a profound effect on robustly simulating two-phase flows at high Reynolds numbers.
+Besides, they further verified and validated this method with more complex cases, e.g., liquid jet in cross-flow. \citet{yang2021robust} notice that the high-density ratio has a profound effect on robustly simulating two-phase flows at high Reynolds numbers.
 To mitigate the problem, they adopt the consistent framework from \citet{nangia2019} and replace the interface-capturing method in \cite{nangia2019}, which is standard LS, with CLSVOF method \cite{sussman2000} to ensure mass conservation.